 It is recorded that, after the

-end of the First World War, in 1920, Frederick Mills was awarded a Baronetcy to honour his
+end of the First World War, in the 1921 New Year Honours, Frederick Mills was created a Baronet to honour his

 patriotic attitude and his appreciation of the country’s difficulties during

 proceed with the mine no doubt had a bearing on the award of this honour.

 On 9 November 1915 The Ebbw Vale Steel,

 Iron & Coal Co.
 Ltd. purchased its first

 now increased from the 22 acres (9 Ha.) of the first offer to some 900 acres (364 Ha.).

 Finedon and Irthlingborough alone were proved to contain the 12 million